FAQs for VirusScan Enterprise 8.x

 How do you remove the product?

-VSE can generally be removed through Windows Add/Remove programs.
-However, if this fails, then manually remove the product as follows:
+VSE can generally be removed through Programs and Features or Apps & features (depending on your version of Windows).
+However, if this fails, manually remove the product as detailed in KB52648 (using msiexec.exe).

 There is a lot you can do to prevent issues.
 Following the best practices is often key to avoiding issues.